logos-co/roadmap/content/waku/2024-gantt.md

 golang engineers: working on status-go/go-waku nim engineers: working on nwaku, may be a CC from research team too.

+Anything prefixed `TBC` is pending confirmation of estimate with engineers.

 ```mermaid
 gantt
     dateFormat YYYY-MM-DD